This post contains collections of products that I recommend (it may contain affiliate links).

-Create this fun kid snack board to get your little ones excited about Thanksgiving (and their veggies)!
-Nothing makes me happier than seeing your version of what I post here.
-If you make a spread inspired by this post, please tag me at @ainttoooproudtomeg so I can see and share!
+I hope this post inspires you to create delicious kid-friendly snacks and appetizers.
+Nothing makes me happier than seeing the beautiful spreads and boards you create from my tips.
+If you make something inspired by this post, please tag me at @ainttooproudtomeg so I can see and share!

 - Purple Cauliflower

 - Pretzel Sticks

 - Chocolate Pumpkins

 - Start be filling 3 wells with each of the dips.
 French onion dip: create tail feathers out of peppers, then add 2 eyes, 2 pretzel sticks for arms, and a beak and waddle cut out of peppers.
 Guacamole: create tail feathers using radishes slices, then add 2 eyes, 2 pretzel sticks for arms, and a beak and waddle cut out of peppers.
 Queso: create a pilgrim hat out of apple slices with a cheese buckle, then add 2 eyes, and a pepper slice for a mouth.